Memorial United Methodist Church, Clovis, California

 A group of up to 3 people can use one microphone when singing.

-If you are in a group, position your selves so that the loudest people are
+If you are in a group, position your selves so that the loudest singers are

 farther from the mike.
 When singing, you probably don't need to be 2 inches from